Emergency Water Storage: How to Keep 500+ Gallons Fresh for Years

 Even stabilized water can develop a "flat" taste due to lack of oxygen.
 Before consumption, run the water through a gravity-fed filter like the Berkey Light or a 0.1-micron Sawyer Point One Filter.
 This removes any residual heavy metals or microplastics that may have leached over years of storage.
 Incorporating an aeration step—simply pouring the water between two clean containers—restores the dissolved oxygen levels, making the water taste fresh and natural.

-Site Preparation and Loading
+Site Prep and Loading

 Never place a 500-gallon tank directly on a garage floor or wooden deck without calculating PSF (pounds per square foot).
 A 500-gallon tank exerts roughly 300-400 PSF depending on its footprint.
 Standard residential garage floors are often only 3.5 inches thick.
 It is advisable to use a 3/4-inch plywood buffer or a specialized tank stand to distribute weight evenly and prevent "point loading" which can crack the plastic or the concrete below.